kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Installing-Kubernetes/03_my_local_workstation_setup/transcript.md

 install 'brew install watch'

+also give a quick demo of the watch command. - actually do this in a later video.

 Install process tends to change all the time, so I would recommend reading the docs for the latest instructions.